Copyright 1994 - 2018 Bill's Bible Basics

 Exodus 20:13, KJV

 During my lifetime, I have never been faced with watching a loved one die, and I do thank the Lord for that.
 I have also never had to watch a person lying in agony and great pain as death slowly approached them, either through old age, or due to disease, an accident, or due to some other cause.
 Neither have I ever attended a funeral during my adult life; although I may have attended a few of them when I was a small child.
 I honestly can't remember now.
-In short, severe pain, suffering and death are rather foreign in my personal life; and so, at this point in time, I honestly cannot say how I would react if I were to find myself in such a situation.
-I do not know what decisions I would make regarding the life of another person, if I was called to do so.
-I truly hope that such a day never comes.
+In short, extreme, unbearable pain, suffering and death are rather foreign in my personal life.

-However, I suspect that given my own weak nature, and my own cowardice and threshold when it comes to any kind of physical pain, while I'm a Christian, I think that if I personally were in severe pain, as well as terminally ill, I probably wouldn't hesitate to say "Doctor, please pump me up; even if it kills me!".
-While that may surprise some of my readers, at least I'm honest enough to admit it.
+However, I suspect that given my own weak nature, and my own cowardice, plus my low threshold when it comes to any kind of physical pain, while I am a Christian, I think that if I personally were in severe pain, as well as terminally ill, I probably would not hesitate to say "Doctor, please pump me up; even if it kills me!".
+While that may surprise some of my readers, at least I am honest enough to admit it.
 I lean towards being pragmatic and a realist, after all.
 Can you be equally as honest?

 Obviously, there will be those people who will argue that God gave us the medical wisdom to be able to do these things.
 I wonder though.
 After all, couldn't the same argument be used regarding creating the atomic bomb, or inventing the electric chair, or lethal injection?
 As I point out in my 1997 article "Science And Technology: The Forbidden Knowledge?", not all scientific knowledge is necessarily good.
 Some of it is quite devilish.
 I am reminded of this verse: